-In addition, we highly encourage students to do a LOTE subject (Language Other Than English); mostly offered at the Victorian School of Languages (VSL).
+We highly encourage students to do a LOTE subject (Language Other Than English); mostly offered at the Victorian School of Languages (VSL).
 LOTE subjects are usually conducted at selected state schools for specific languages.
 More information is available at https://vsl.vic.edu.au/.